factorio-realms/factorio-tutorials/smelt_ore_on_the_mine.md

 Hi friends, welcome to [factorio-realms.com][1].

 Still hesitating to build a smelting center or smelt near the mine?
-Ya, now you have a new option. :p Why not smelt it on the mine?
+Now we present you a new option: smelting on the mine itself!

 ![Overview of smelt on the mine][jpg-1]

 Why?
 ----

-It's really convenient.
-By this way, you only need one blueprint.
+It is convenient and time efficient.
+One blueprint is all you need to mass produce this setup.

 Pros.
 -----

-* Convenient: Only need one blueprint, and get plates directly.
+* Convenient: You only need 1 blueprint for setup and can obtain plates directly.
-* Good for Easily Stage: All equipment can by found in early stage.
+* Good for Early Stage: All equipments are available in early stage.
-* Smooth Upgrade: Can use stone furnace first, then upgrade to steel furnace.
+* Smooth Upgrade: You can use stone furnace at the start and later on replace it with steel furnace.
-* Petty Layout: There's no pretty layout for steel furnace.
+* Tidy layout: You don't get a tidy layout of furnaces everyday.

 Cons.
 -----

-* Low Efficiency: Only 45% coverage of drill (compare to 85% in radical layout)
+* Low Efficiency: Only 45% coverage of drill (comparing to 85% in radical layout)
 * Cannot Use Modules: Steel furnace do not support modules.
 * Cannot Use Bacon: There's no space for bacon.
-* Need fuel: I don't like fuel....
+* Need fuel: Extra belts, inserters and mines to provide for fuel usage.

 Layout
 ------